 With both the Health Care and Dependent Care FSA, the money in the account must be used for approved medical expenses that are not covered by your insurance plan.
 This includes copayments and health insurance deductibles but does not include insurance premiums.

 Health Care FSAs are specifically for medical costs pertaining to that individual or their spouse.

 Dependent Care FSAs can be used to pay for a child or disabled family member’s expenses like elder daycare, preschool or after-school programs.

 For either FSA option, things like medications, both prescription and over-the-counter, medical equipment like crutches, ambulance fees or eyeglasses are covered.
 Get a full list of approved medical expenses here.

 FSA tax benefits

 FSAs are good for any employee because the money deposited into them is deducted before calculating taxes.
 This means that contributing to an FSA can reduce the amount you pay in taxes because they reduce your taxable income.

 FSA contribution limits

 There is a limit to how much an employee can contribute to a Health Care FSA each year.
 The limit in 2018 was $2,650 but has been increased to $2,700 for 2019.
-If you’re married, your spouse can also contribute that same amount per year through their employer.
+If you’re married, your spouse can also contribute the max amount per year through their employer.